 Side Effects of Cannabis

 It’s important to remember that just like any other drug out there, cannabis does have side effects to take into consideration.
-While medical marijuana has been legalized in some states and there is even an approved cannabinoid medication—dronabinol—this doesn’t mean that it is without potential problems.
+While medical marijuana has been legalized in 29 states, and there is even an approved cannabinoid medication—dronabinol—this doesn’t mean that it is without potential problems.
 Increased heart rate, decreased blood pressure, and light-headedness are common side effects of cannabis use.
 There is also the possibility of worsening depression, mania, and other mood disorders.
 Less serious side effects include sleepiness, poor coordination, and dry mouth.
 It’s important to weigh the side effects against the benefits of any drug.